 9 Childbirth Education

 Childbirth educators play a pivotal role in the prenatal world.
 You can work as an independent consultant to help women during pregnancy and provide necessary medical information, personal hygiene recommendations, and more.
-The goal is to provide women with accurate information about childbirth and enable them to make informed care decisions.
+The goal is to provide women with accurate information about childbirth, advocate for patients, and enable them to make informed care decisions.

 10. Herbal Medicine